jorgemanrubia/impersonator/README.md

 ### Impersonate the whole object

-Sometimes, creating an object is not viable at test time.
+Sometimes, creating the real object is not viable at record time.
 For these cases, you can use `Impersonate#impersonate_double`.
 It will take a list of methods to impersonate and a block responsible of instantiating the object in record mode.
 In replay mode, it will generate a double on the fly that only responds to the list of methods to impersonate.

 ```ruby
 impersonator = Impersonator.impersonate_double(:sum) { Calculator.new }